muhamadazmy/qbd/README.md

 ## IMPORTANT

 - After the first first creation sizes should never be changed.
-Changing `cache-size`, or `block-size` will render the entire cache invalid which will cause loss of data.
+Changing `cache-size`, or `page-size` will render the entire cache invalid which will cause loss of data.
 Same applies to `store` size.
 But it's possible to extend the device by adding extra store.
 - The order of how the `--store` are provided matters. in the example above `disk.sig0` comes before `disk.sig1` changing the order in a next run will again cause data loss
 - We will add protection against those kind of mistakes later on